winningproduct/learn-portal/content/1-explore/06-user-journey.md

 ---
 title: "User Journey"
 metaTitle: "User Journey | WP"
-metaDescription: "A user journey map is a visualization of an individual’s experience with a product or service over time and across different perspectives.
-Mapping these experiences is a vital part of being a human-centered business, and it is essential to look at both aspects - User experience and how to implement a better user experience.
-Customer journey map and Service blueprint helps identify both of the sides."
+metaDescription: "A visualization of an individual’s experience with a product or service over time and across different perspectives.
+Mapping these experiences is a vital part of being a human-centered business, and it’s essential to look at both aspects — what the person experiences, and what went on outside of their view to make it happen.
+Customer journey mapping and service blueprinting are two complementary methods that can help us see both sides of our services.
+Yet these two methods; what is a journey map, and what is a service blueprint, and how are they different is often confused."

 published: true
 metaTags: